ECCC-MSC/open-data/canada.ca_upcoming/msc-datamart/amqp_en.md

 ### Script

-The script allowing to recover products on the Datamart and to place them in a local directory chosen by the user uses the client Sarracenia (Subscribe And Recursively Re-advertise Ad nauseam to Communicate Everything Nearly Instantly and Always).
+The script allowing to recover products on the MSC Datamart and to place them in a local directory chosen by the user uses the client Sarracenia (Subscribe And Recursively Re-advertise Ad nauseam to Communicate Everything Nearly Instantly and Always).

 This client is designed to perform downloads in a very reliable manner and is widely used within the Government of Canada: